Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Driving north on I-55:

-Some expeditioners scoff at the idea of observing in the winter, outside of the Plains, at night and certainly all of the above.
+Some storm photographers scoff at the idea of chasing in the winter, outside of the Plains, at night and certainly all of the above.
 True, I never have high expectations for winter expeditions - but when something potentially major is an afternoon drive away on a day off, it's not a hard decision to do it.
 Furthermore, the Memphis-Jonesboro-Sikeston triangle is excellent chase territory, Plains-like and flat with great visibility.
 After the storms had passed, I stood outside on the prairie of the Missouri bootheel, shooting the trailing stratiform lightning - no different from those end-of-chase lightning moments on the Plains.
 It was a fun day, and one I won't hesitate to do again if a good setup occurs close by on my day off - no matter the time of year or day.
-If I never chased at night, I wouldn't have seen my first and only F5 in 2007 (along with several other tornadoes) and this amazing tornado in 2004.
+If I never covered at night, I wouldn't have seen my first and only F5 in 2007 (along with several other tornadoes) and this amazing tornado in 2004.